-For schools seeking to provide their students with a short taste of Chinese culture we offer workshops in a variety of child-focussed activities such as calligraphy, Kong Fu, Tai Chi and traditional Chinese paper cutting.
+For schools seeking to provide their students with a short taste of Chinese culture we offer workshops in a variety of child-focussed activities such as calligraphy, Gong Fu, Tai ji and traditional Chinese crafts.
 These can be delivered through an excursion to our Claremont campus or we can come to you – school incursions are increasingly popular.
-Please contact us for details – Fridays are our preferred day for school visits.
+Please apply online or contact us for details.

 Study Tours to China

-The annual China Experience is a 10-day study tour designed to give Chinese language students aged 14-17 the chance to experience China.Read more…
+The annual China Experience is a 10-day study tour designed to give Chinese language students aged 14-17 a first-hand taste of China.Read more…

 At UWACI, we encourage your school to join our State-wide program and connect with us!